webflo/special_menu_items/README.txt

 Contact
 -------
-This module is maintained by Tamir Zoubi - zoubi@servit.ch.
+This module is developed by Servit Open Source Solutions - http://servit.ch and maintained by Khaled Zaidan - zaidan@servit.ch